jwerbin95/Database-E-Commerce-Project/README.md

 <p>Implemented adding/removing items from a users cart and displaying user information within their profile page.</p>

 <p>Server will log to the server_log file using morgan and currently runs on port 3000.
 Wireframe built using Pencil.</p>

+<p>Instead of running a client-app like Axios or node-fetch, I decided to user EJS views to display CRUD operations.</p>